jwdavis/ce-demo-lms/README.md

 suffix=$(date +%Y%m%d%H%M%S)
 . ./start_deployment.sh sql.pass sup.pass 001153-165B33-99FB93 lms-$suffix
 ```
 1. Wait a couple minutes for the load balancer to come online.
+The script you run in the Cloud Shell will tell you when the load balacner is available.
 Overall, it'll take 10+ minutes for the entire solution to be demoable.
-1. Open browser pointed at load balancer IP and validate app is running
+1. Open browser pointed at load balancer IP (this is shown after the setup script has completed) and validate app is running

 # Demo instructions